JordanMLee/SaritaJordan/content/_index.md

 Schedule

-Doors will open at  3:45-4 pm
+Doors will open at  3:30 pm

-Ceremony: 4:15-5 pm
+Ceremony: 4:00 pm

-Cocktail hour: 5-6:15 pm
+Cocktail hour: 4:30 to 6:15 pm

-Dances/speeches: 6:30-7 pm

-Everyone seated by 6:30 pm
+Reception: 6:30 pm

-Entrance to reception (6:35 pm)

-First dance 6:40 pm

-Jordan & mom dance 6:45 pm

-Sarita & dad dance 6:50 pm

-Dinner served: 7:00 pm (approximately)

-Speeches (MOH/Best Man) 7:45 pm (approximately)

-Cake cutting: 8 pm

-Dancing/party: after 8 pm